-The book of Ruth tells a touching story of the love and devotion of an ancestor of David and Jesus Christ.
-It also reminds us of what is important to God.
+Ruth tells the story of the loyal love of an ancestor of David and Jesus Christ.
+It also reminds us of God’s love, redemption and what is important to Him.

 The story of Ruth offers vital lessons to every generation and has enjoyed nearly universal acceptance by biblical scholars and critics throughout the centuries.
 All seem to be captured by its timeless message of faith, personal sacrifice and the deeper issues of life and human fulfillment.